-- 1. Lift the cover and fold it back and out of the way. - 2.
-Turn the pumps on high speed. - 3.
-Slowly sprinkle the correctly measured granular products into the water.
-Directly over the filter basket or floating weir is an ideal location.
-For the Bella, slowly pour the granules near the side-mounted skimmer face. - 4.
-Let the spa run until it reaches the time-out time (approximately 15 minutes) at which point it will drop to low speed.
-Let it run on low speed for an additional 15-20 minutes before reinstalling the cover to allow all of the off-gassing to finish. - Note: Chemical off-gassing can damage your cover and void its warranty. - 5.
+- 1. Remove the hot tub cover completely from the hot tub. - 2.
+Turn the pumps on to the high speed. - 3.
+Add the chemicals to the center of the tub away from the filter basket or floating weir. - 4.
+Let the spa run until it reaches the time-out time (approximately 15 minutes) at which point the pumps will either drop to low speed or off.
+Leave the cover off for an additional 10-15 minutes to allow all of the off-gassing to finish.
+Note: Chemical off-gassing can damage your cover and shell voiding its warranty. - 5.
 Reinstall the cover and latch or lock it.